 The four images below show what bleed through looks like on a

 histogram.
-The upper left "Exposure Adjustment" window shows the
+The upper left "Exposure Adjustment" window shows

-you can see the word "INDEX" in the bleed through.
+below it you can see the word "INDEX" in the bleed through.

 The upper right "Exposure Adjustment" window shows the highlight

 cursor has been moved from 233 to 169.
 169 was choosen

 The only change made was to the highlight cursor.
 Both

 images are the raw .bmp files directly from the HP 6200 scanner.

 The next step in eliminating bleed through is to set the white

 threshold using the histogram.
 On the HP 6200C

 doing gray scale or color scans, you can adjust the black

 threshold, white threshold and the gamma (plus stuff with the 3

 color channels).
-The threshold controls are
+The threshold controls are directly below

-the toe of the hump that's the bleed through you eliminate it
+toe of the hump that's the bleed through you eliminate it

 completely.
 Note this is a trade off since you are also

 cutting out some of the highlight detail in the image.

-Note that if the page is Black and White (no gray) then by scanning it
+Note that if the page is Black and White (no gray) then by

-gray scale on the page eliminating bleed
+photograph or other gray scale on the page eliminating bleed

 histogram gets to be very important.

 When scanning a bound book insert a sheet of black paper behind

 the page being scanned.

 I tried the HP 8400 flat bed scanner and although they "show" a

-histogram, there's no way it can be used as described above since the
+histogram, there's no way it can be used as described above since

-it back and stuck with the 6200.
+I turned it back and stuck with the 6200.